Kēlen: Background and history

-In its concultural setting, Kēlen is spoken by an alien species (the Kēleñi).
+In its concultural setting, Kēlen is spoken by an alien species called the Kēleñi, for whom the language was created.

-Kēlen is mentioned prominently by Sarah L. Higley in her book Hildegard of Bingen's Unknown Language: An edition, translation and discussion (Palgrave Macmillan 2007, The New Middle Ages ISBN 1-4039-7673-2, ISBN 978-1-4039-7673-4) where she discusses Lingua Ignota in the context of constructed languages up to the present day.
-She describes it as an example of the desire for originality in contemporary conlanging, by virtue of its verbless grammar, and notes that it is a prominent example of a conlang created by a woman.
+Kēlen has gained recognition and acclaim within the conlanging community.
+It is mentioned prominently by Sarah L. Higley in her book Hildegard of Bingen's Unknown Language: An edition, translation and discussion (Palgrave Macmillan 2007), The New Middle Ages ISBN 1-4039-7673-2, ISBN 978-1-4039-7673-4) where she discusses Lingua Ignota in the context of constructed languages up to the present day.
+Higley describes Kēlen as an example of the desire for originality in contemporary conlanging, by virtue of its verbless grammar, and notes that it is a prominent example of a conlang created by a woman.
 She also says that "fellow conlangers consider Kēlen to be efficient, elegant, strange and innovative, and its writing system is greatly admired."

+Logan Kearsley discusses Kēlen in his essay "How to Not Verb", describing it as "almost the prototypical example of a conlang without verbs" and the most well fleshed-out of the languages he reviewed for the essay.
+However, he does mention that by some definitions, relationals could be considered a small closed class of verbs.

+Peter Bleackley cites Kēlen as a key influence on his conlang iljena.